Japan Air Lines Flight 123: Aftermath and legacy

 In the aftermath of the incident, JAL president Yasumoto Takagi resigned.
-Hiroo Tominaga, a JAL maintenance manager, died from suicide intended to atone for the incident, as did Susumu Tajima, an engineer who had inspected and cleared the aircraft as flightworthy following the tailstrike incident, whose suicide note cited "work problems".
+Hiroo Tominaga, a JAL maintenance manager, committed suicide intended to atone for the incident.

+Susumu Tajima, an engineer who had inspected and cleared the aircraft as flightworthy following the tailstrike incident, later also killed himself, leaving a suicide note that cited "work problems".

 In 1989, a McDonnell Douglas DC-10 serving United Airlines Flight 232 experienced a similar total loss of hydraulic pressure after suffering an uncontained engine failure while flying over the Midwestern United States.
-United Airlines check pilot Dennis Fitch, who was aboard Flight 232 as a passenger, had studied the case of Japan Airlines 123 and had practiced similar scenarios in a flight simulator.
+United Airlines check pilot Dennis Fitch, who was aboard Flight 232 as a passenger, had studied the case of Japan Air Lines 123 and had practiced similar scenarios in a flight simulator.
 This experience enabled him to assist the flight crew in making a controlled crash landing at Sioux Gateway Airport in Sioux City, Iowa, directly contributing to the survival of 184 of the 296 people on board.

 In 2009, stairs with a handrail were installed to facilitate visitors' access to the crash site.
 On August 12, 2010, for the 25th anniversary of the accident, Japan Land, Infrastructure, Transport, and Tourism Minister Seiji Maehara visited the site to remember the victims.
-Families of the victims, together with local volunteer groups, hold an annual memorial gathering every August 12 near the crash site in Gunma Prefecture.
+Families of the victims, together with local volunteer groups, hold an annual memorial gathering every 12 August near the crash site in Gunma Prefecture.

 The crash led to the 2006 opening of the Safety Promotion Center, which is located on the grounds of Haneda Airport.
-This center was created for training purposes to alert employees to the importance of airline safety and their responsibility to ensure safety.
+This center was created for training purposes to alert employees to the importance of airline safety and their responsibility to ensure it.
 The center has displays regarding aviation safety, the history of the crash, and selected pieces of the aircraft and passenger effects (including handwritten farewell notes).
 It is open to the public by appointment.
+In an effort to promote safety awareness within the airline, all new JAL employees, regardless of their position, are required to attend a tour of the center as part of their employment, as well as visit the crash site at Osutaka Ridge.

-The captain's daughter, Yoko Takahama, who was a high-school student at the time of the crash, went on to become a JAL flight attendant.
+The captain's daughter, Yoko Takahama, a high-school student at the time of the crash, later became a JAL flight attendant.